top of page

 Assume, as above, that each variable has one, but only one, of two values (+ or -).
 Regardless of whether the value of Alpha is + or -, Beta may be either + or -.
 The Beta state is not conditioned by the Alpha state.
 Sounds like Many Worlds…but it isn’t.

 Assume also that the basic properties of arithmetic apply.
 Therefore, (+ , –) is equivalent to (– , +).
-Our first iteration leaves us with just two possible Worlds (Laplace), but our second iteration adds a third option (+, - or -. +).
-According to this model, the Universe conflates as it inflates.
-Marvelously, the net ‘gain’ turns out to be one novel state per iteration.
+Our first iteration leaves us with just two possible Worlds (Laplace); but our second iteration adds a third option (+, - or -. +).
+According to this model, as the Universe inflates, it creates space for novelty.

 ‘Intellectual Hippies’ prefer ‘Many Worlds’: “Whatever, man!”
 Oddly, both pre-dispositions lead to the same conclusion: Nihilism.
 In fact, it turns out that ‘One World’ and ‘Many Worlds’ are functionally identical.
 In both cases, you live in a world over which you have no influence or control.
-Living is not something you do; it’s something done to you.
-For you, Being is a spectator sport.
-But because our version of the Block evolves over time, wave-like, via a hierarchy of binary ‘choices’, free will and agency are baked into it.
+Living is not something you do; it’s something that’s done to you.
+For you, being is a spectator sport.
+But because in our model the Block Universe evolves over time via a hierarchy of binary choices, free will and agency are baked in.

 Keep the conversation going.